iarai/concurrent-dataloader/BLOG.md

 ## Analysis Staging to Compute

-We first need a baseline at which compute consumes
+We first need a baseline at which compute consumes....
+Benchmark how fast training loop is with zero-data

 TODO....